JuliaAI/LearnAPI.jl/docs/src/fit_update_and_ingest.md

 ## Further guidance on what goes where

-Recall that the `fitresult` returned as part of `fit` represents everything needed by an [operation](@ref operations), such as [`MLInterface.predict`](@ref).
+Recall that the `fitted_params` returned as part of `fit` represents everything needed by an [operation](@ref operations), such as [`MLInterface.predict`](@ref).

 The properties of your model (typically struct fields) are *hyperparameters*, i.e., those